thecodingmachine/symfony-boilerplate/docs/docs/3_API/3_4_Static Analysis.md

 It's quite strict, but that's for your good! 😁

-### Fix
+This command will try to fix and format your source code:

 ```bash title="console"
 composer csfix
 ```

-This command will try to fix and format your source code.
+This command will verify your source code:

-### Check

 ```bash title="console"
 composer cscheck
 ```

-This command will verify your source code.

 ## PHPStan